kolide/fleet/README.md

 ### Effective Endpoint Security.
 At Any Scale.

-Kolide is a state of the art host monitoring platform tailored for security experts.
+Kolide Fleet is a state of the art host monitoring platform tailored for security experts.
 Leveraging Facebook's battle-tested osquery project, Kolide delivers fast answers to big questions.
 To learn more about the Kolide product, visit [https://kolide.co/product](https://kolide.co/product).

 Documentation for Kolide can be found at [https://docs.kolide.co](https://docs.kolide.co/kolide/current/).